Leads-apps/SkillzSDK/README.md

 - `v1.0.0` – Initial SwiftPM release.
 - `v1.0.1` – Renamed OpenTelemetry target (`SkillzOpenTelemetryApi`) to avoid conflicts with other packages.
 - `v1.1.0` – Bundled Skillz SDK binaries updated to version 2025.0.50 (includes new simulator/device artifacts).
+- `v1.1.1` – Added a privacy manifest (`PrivacyInfo.xcprivacy`) that declares the data types collected by the Skillz/Kochava/GeoComply stack.

 Use semantic version tags to consume future updates.